jnunyez/cluster-config/README.md

 * An Application for each app/overlay.
 OPTION IMPLEMENTED NOW

 * using a Helm Chart with Application defined as a template.
+(This could save a lot of yaml redundancies.)